 I see the movie.

-The title twist I now appreciate?
+The title twist I now most appreciate?
 Kelton Sears, The Spectator, calls it Extremely Honest and Incredibly Divisive.
 To his audience of college students who themselves were youngsters about Oskar’s age on 9/11/01:

 For those who are ready to go back and take a second look at what happened, this film is spectacular and revelatory for the very same reason it is upsetting so many people.
 It takes the terrifying, upsetting, uncomfortable plunge, and it succeeds.